AppCrypto/PVPRE/README.md

-# Proof of concept implementation for "PVPRE and Its appplications in DRC"
+# Proof of concept implementation for "PVTPRE and Its appplications in data rights confirmation"

 # Pre-requisites